STAFF (listed in alphabetical order)

 Jodi Romyn, Senior Manager

-Jodi has been with the Council since 2005 and is currently managing human resources and major projects involving planning and budgeting.
+Jodi has been with the Council since 2005 and is currently managing human resources and operational projects including planning and reporting.
 Her background is in natural resource management with a focus on working with stewardship groups and non-profits.
 Jodi, her husband, and two young children operate a dairy farm in Sorrento, BC and are active in sports and outdoor activities.
-Contact Jodi

 Danielle Toperczer, Manager